nbennett320/dawesome/README.md

   alt="the playlist ui interface can no be zoomed in" />

-_An early screenshot of Dawesome running on Mac_
+_Early screenshots of Dawesome running on Mac_
 <!-- _An early screenshot of Dawesome running on Xubuntu_ -->

 <br />